-FORM 10-Q (Mark One) ⊠ QUAR' FERLY REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2 019 OR SITION REPORT PURSUANT TO SEC IES EXCHANGE ACT OF 1934 the Transition Period From 101 Commission File No. 001-36913 KemPharm, Inc. Name of Registrant as Specified in Its C (State or Delaware Other Jurisdiction of Incorporation or ( Organization) 20-5894398 (I.R.S.
-Employer Identification No.) 1180 Celebration Boulevard, Suite 103, Celebr (Address of Principal Executive Office 34747 (Zip Code) (Registr (321) 939-3416 cant's Telephone Number, Including Are a Code) (Former Name, Former Address, and Former Fiscal Year if Cha nged Since Last Report) during the prec eck mark whether the registrant: (1) has fixeding 12 months (or for such shorter per the past 90 days.
-Yes 🗵 No 🗆 / • eck mark whether the registrant has subm during the preceding 12 months (or for su 5 5 emerging grow eck mark whether the registrant is a larg th company.
-See the definitions of "large a f the Exchange Act.: Large accelerate Accelerated filer Smaller reporting cor Emerging growth cor growth company, indicate by check mark all accounting standards provided pursuant t with any new o Indicate by che ck mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Ex change Act).
-Yes □ No ⊠ Securities regis tered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which ] Common KMPH registered Nasdaq Global Market -
+FORM 10-Q (Mark One) ⊠ QUART TERLY REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 Fo or the quarterly period ended June 30, 20 119 OR □ TRANS ITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITI IES EXCHANGE ACT OF 1934 Foi the Transition Period From to Commission File No. 001-36913 KemPharm, Inc. Name of Registrant as Specified in Its C (State or Delaware Other Jurisdiction of Incorporation or Organization) 20-5894398 (I.R.S.
+Employer Identification No.) 1180 ( Celebration Boulevard, Suite 103, Celeb (Address of Principal Executive Offic 34747 (Zip Code) (Regist (321) 939-3416 rant's Telephone Number, Including Are a Code) (Former Name, Former Address, and Former Fiscal Year if Cha nged Since Last Report) during the prec - iled all reports required to be filed by Sec riod that the registrant was required to fi - nitted electronically every Interactive Data ch shorter period that the registrant was req to Rule 405 of emerging growt ge accelerated filer, an accelerated filer, a accelerated filer," "accelerated filer," "smal Large accelerated Non-accelerated Accelerated filer Smaller reporting cor Emerging growth cor growth company, indicate by check mark l accounting standards provided pursuant if the registrant has elected not to use the eto Section 13(a) of the Exchange Act. extended transition period for complying with any new o Indicate by chec k mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Ex change Act).
+Yes □ No ⊠ Securities regist ered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered